Frequently Asked Questions

 Occupational therapy services can benefit a wide range of people who need support to safely and independently manage daily activities in their own homes.
 Specifically, those who may benefit include:

-People with chronic illnesses or disabilities: Such as arthritis, multiple sclerosis, stroke survivors, or autoimmune conditions that impact daily living skills.
+People with chronic illnesses or disabilities, such as arthritis, multiple sclerosis, stroke survivors, or autoimmune conditions that impact daily living skills.

 Older adults: Especially those at risk for falls, needing help with balance, strength, or home modifications to age safely and independently.

-Individuals with cognitive or neurological challenges: Such as mild cognitive impairment, Parkinson’s disease, or traumatic brain injury affecting memory, organization, or daily routines.
+Individuals with cognitive or neurological challenges, such as mild cognitive impairment, Parkinson’s disease, or traumatic brain injury affecting memory, organization, or daily routines.

-Caregivers and families: Who want guidance on how to safely support a loved one at home and make necessary environmental adaptations.
+Caregivers and families who want guidance on how to safely support a loved one at home and make necessary environmental adaptations.

-Women with pelvic health concerns: Including incontinence, pelvic pain, or postpartum recovery challenges.
+Women with postpartum recovery challenges.

 Basically, anyone who wants to improve their ability to perform meaningful daily tasks—whether that’s cooking, dressing, managing self-care, or safely moving around their home—can benefit from occupational therapy home health services.